-The Risk Management department at NORCAL often gets calls describing treatment scenarios involving adolescents that do not neatly fit into one of the sensitive treatment categories.
+The NORCAL Risk Management department often gets calls describing treatment scenarios involving adolescents that do not neatly fit into one of the sensitive treatment categories.
 These situations often require the clinician to weigh the adolescent’s need for autonomy against the parents’ need to nurture, guide, and protect their child.
 When the line between what can and cannot be shared with a parent appears legally ambiguous, a physician’s discretion is often the best solution.
 Consider the following two cases.

 More Information About Adolescent Consent and Privacy

 The following resources provide information about additional areas of adolescent treatment that practices often find challenging relative to the consent process: